sandervanbree/braintime/README.md

 - random gaussian field theory to perform multiple testing correction over power spectra and TGMs?

 LOW URGENCY:
+- Fix dots in the asymmetry plot in bt_selectsource
 - Add licenses!
-- Implement Cohen/Luca's GED scripts
 - Update tutorial 4 to 6
 - In the paper, remind users to be very careful with high pass filtering; https://doi.org/10.1101/530220

 COMPLETED RECENTLY:
+- Implement Cohen/Luca's GED scripts
 - For diagonal testing, test significance of diagonal, not whole TGM
 - make clear you don't have to get components
 - Implement testing of the diagonal only